whipper-team/whipper/README.md

 ## Installation

-Whipper still isn't widely available as an official package in many Linux distributions so, in order to use it, it may be necessary to build it from its source code.
-If you are building from a source tarball or checkout, you can choose to use whipper installed or uninstalled _but first install all the required dependencies_.
+Whipper still isn't widely available as an official package in many Linux distributions so, in order to use it, it may be necessary to [build it from its source code](#building).

+### Docker

+You can easily install whipper by making use of the included Dockerfile without needing to care about the required dependencies:

+    docker build -t whipper/whipper:0.6 -t whipper/whipper:latest .

+It's recommended to create an alias for a convenient usage:

+    alias whipper="docker run -ti --rm --device=/dev/cdrom \
+      -v ${PWD}/config:/home/worker/.config/whipper \
+      -v ${PWD}/output:/output \
+      whipper/whipper"

+You should put this e.g. into your `.bash_aliases`.
+Also keep in mind to substitude the path definitions to something that fits to your needs (e.g. replace `… -v ${PWD}/output:/output …` by `… -v ${HOME}/ripped:/output \ …`)

+Finally you can test the correct installation:

+    whipper -v
+    whipper drive list

+### Package

 This is a noncomprehensive summary which shows whipper's packaging status (unofficial repositories are probably not included):

 [![Packaging status](https://repology.org/badge/vertical-allrepos/whipper.svg)](https://repology.org/metapackage/whipper)

 In case you decide to install whipper using an unofficial repository just keep in mind it is your responsibility to verify that the provided content is safe to use.

+## Building

+If you are building from a source tarball or checkout, you can choose to use whipper installed or uninstalled _but first install all the required dependencies_.

 ### Required dependencies